 Key Takeaways

-Langdon Winner coined “cyberlibertarianism” in 1997 and identified four pillars: technological determinism, radical individualism, free-market absolutism, and a fantasy of communitarian outcomes.
+Langdon Winner coined “cyberlibertarianism” in 1997 and identified its four pillars: technological determinism, radical individualism, free-market absolutism, and a fantasy of communitarian outcomes.

 Hacker News Comment Review